yukikitayama/docker/image.md

 It is not a good practice to use the root directory `/` of your local machine as the PATH for building the docker image.
 It causes the build to transfer the entire contents of your hard drive to the Docker daemon.

+**Multi-stage build** uses multiple `FROM`s, each `FROM` can use a different base, each begins new stage of build, copy artifacts from one stage to another, and leave behind anything no need in the final image.

+## Dangling

+Untagged images are called dangling images, and are not referenced by any container

+`docker images --filter "dangling=true"` shows untagged images

+`docker image prune` removes dangling images.

+## Sign

+UCP, Universal Control Plane

+To sign images in a way that UCP trusts them
+- Configure your Notary client
+- Initialize trust metadata for the repository
+- Delegate signing to the keys in your UCP client bundle

+DCT, Docker Content Trust.

+DCT allows you to verify the authenticity, integrity and publication date of Docker images in Docker Hub Registry.
+By default, content trust is disabled, but `export DOCKER_CONTENT_TRUST=1` enables it.

 ## Alpine

 Alpine is distribution of Linux, very very small.